Family Engagement & Communications Advisory Committee

-When: Meeting locations and agendas will be posted one week before meetings.
+When: Meeting locations and agendas will be posted at least one week before meetings.

 Epstein’s Six Types of Involvement